 - The testing phase

 - The deployment and post-production phase

 The first step aims to give an overview of the problem we want to be solved and/or our needs.
-If the needs aren’t well understood it will lead to a failure in building a web application that aims to serve the purposes.
+If the needs aren’t well understood, it will lead to a failure in building a web app that aims to serve the purposes.
 The following questions have to be answered once this first step is done:

 - What are the underlying needs behind the application to be built?

-- What needs do the application fill?
+- What needs does the application fill?
 What will be the impact on our business?

 - How will the application be used?

-- What could be the consequences of the delay in building the application for our business?
+- What could be the consequences of the delay in building the app for our business?

-In the previous step, the goal was to identify the objectives of web application implementation.
-The objectives can be complex, the business logic being often quite complex in general.
-It is then important at this stage that these complex objectives can be broken down into more manageable tasks and therefore easier to implement, validate, and test.
+In the previous step, the goal was to identify the objectives of web app implementation.
+The objectives can be complex, and the business logic is often quite complex.
+It is then important at this stage that these complex objectives can be broken down into more manageable tasks and, therefore, easier to implement, validate, and test.